flyteorg/flyte/docs/deployment/configuration/monitoring.rst

 Both ``flyteadmin`` and ``flytepropeller`` are instrumented to expose metrics.
 To visualize these metrics, Flyte provides three Grafana dashboards, each with a different focus:

-- **User-facing dashboard**: it can be used to investigate performance and characteristics of workflows and tasks executions.
+- **User-facing dashboard**: it can be used to investigate performance and characteristics of workflow and task executions.
 It's published under ID `22146 <https://grafana.com/grafana/dashboards/22146-flyte-user-dashboard-via-prometheus/>`__ in the Grafana marketplace.

 - **System Dashboards**: Dashboards that are useful for the system maintainer to investigate the status and performance of their Flyte deployments.
 These are further divided into:
         - Data plane (``flytepropeller``): `21719 <https://grafana.com/grafana/dashboards/21719-flyte-propeller-dashboard-via-prometheus/>`__: execution engine status and performance.
         - Control plane (``flyteadmin``): `21720 <https://grafana.com/grafana/dashboards/21720-flyteadmin-dashboard-via-prometheus/>`__: API-level monitoring.

-The corresponding JSON files for each dashboard are also located in the ``flyte`` repository at ``deployment/stats/prometheus``.
+The corresponding JSON files for each dashboard are also located in the ``flyte`` repository at `deployment/stats/prometheus <https://github.com/flyteorg/flyte/tree/master/deployment/stats/prometheus>`__.

 .. note::